What is the 2014 GED® program?

 Are sample score reports available for review?

-Sample score reports are available as part of the Enhanced Score Report page on our web site at http://www.gedtestingservice.com/educators/scorereport.
+Sample score reports will be available soon as part of the Enhanced Score Report page on our web site at http://www.gedtestingservice.com/educators/scorereport.

 What kind of actionable information will be available to the prep program that candidates attended if they fail a section of the test?